thayzecosta/lths_policies/README.md

-# LTHS_policies
+# lths_policies
-Repository for getting policies to long-term hydrothermal scheduling of single-reservoir systems
+Repository for getting policies to long-term hydrothermal scheduling (LTHS) of single-reservoir systems.